BlueIsADude/TerrarianMight/README.md

 ## Yellow Willow Trees
 Spawning rarely in forests and plains, these Yellow Willow trees offer not only new yellow leaves and vines, but also a new Yellow Willow wood set!
 If you're having trouble finding them however, you can also get them from the Wandering Trader!

+## Secrets?
+There are features in the mod that, currently, are not listed here.
+I suggest you download the mod, use the base config options, hop onto a survival world, and find these yourself naturally...
+I wont spoil what you may find, but I'm sure you'll have a *magical* experience. ;)
 </details>

 ## Known Issues